andreas-butler/idb-databases/EXPLAINER.md

 # Database enumeration consistency and guarantees
 The data returned by the database enumeration function is a snapshot.
 The database information is collected asynchronously and so there are no guarantees regarding the sequencing of collection with respect to any additional requests to create/delete/upgrade IndexedDB databases.

+This asynchronous nature of the enumeration function resulted in a delay in its eventual implementation in a standardized form due to objections to racy behaviour.

 # Spec changes
 See https://github.com/w3c/IndexedDB/pull/240/files#diff-ec9cfa5f3f35ec1f84feb2e59686c34dR2369